MetroManSR/MetroWeb/en/balkeon/docs/phonology.md

 - Balkeon is quite free with its rules, however it still has its restrictions.

-- Tryptongs can never appear, if a tryptone is formed by combining two roots they must be separated using the wildcard `r`.
+- Tryptongs can never appear, if a tryptong is formed by combining two roots they must be separated using the wildcard `r`.

 - In 99% of the cases no word can begin with `s` or `l` if its successor consonant is the same, a consonant, this includes consonants such as `b, d, h, k, p, t, y` plus any combination that can be made between them (`bd`, `hk`, `kh`).
 There are less than 10 roots with these exceptions.

 - Adding to this it is common practice that any word borrowed from another language beginning in one of these combinations should either be simplified to a single consonant or have `e` added if appropriate) e.g. `espokeon`.

-- When converting a loanword to Balkeon and it ends in a vowel, `r` can be added to place the appropriate suffix.
+- When converting a loanword to Balkeon and it ends in a vowel, `r` can be added to place the appropriate suffix and `b` if possible when it end with `u` and behind it a vowel (`eu`, `au`).

 - This is useful for converting Proper Names to Balkeon.